-Jorge Mas, our Chairman, and other members of his family will beneficially own approximately % of the outstanding shares of our common stock after the offering.
+Jorge Mas, our Chairman, and other members of his family who are employed by MasTec will beneficially own approximately 35.70% of the outstanding shares of our common stock after the offering.
 Accordingly, they are in a position to influence:

-- · the vote of most matters submitted to our shareholders, including any merger, consolidation or sale of all or substantially all of our assets; - the nomination of individuals to our Board of Directors; and - a change in our control.
+- the vote of most matters submitted to our shareholders, including any merger, consolidation or sale of all or substantially all of our assets; - the nomination of individuals to our Board of Directors; and - a change in our control.